jm-avila/docker-for-node.js/README.md

 - rm
   - _Delete an image, can also be done with docker rmi._

-**Network:**
+**volume**
+Usage: docker volume COMMAND

+Commands:

+- create
+  - _Create a volume._
+- inspect
+  - _Display detailed information on one or more volumes._
+- ls
+  - _List volumes._
+- prune
+  - _Remove all unused local volumes._
+- rm
+  - _Remove one or more volumes._

+**network**
-Use docker network my_command
+Usage: docker network COMMAND

+Commands:

 - connect
-  - Connect a container to a network.
+  - _Connect a container to a network._
 - create
-  - Create a network.
+  - _Create a network._
   - -d
-    - short for --driver.
-Driver to manage the Network (default "bridge").
+    - _short for --driver.
+Driver to manage the Network (default "bridge")._
 - disconnect
-  - Disconnect a container from a network.
+  - _Disconnect a container from a network._

+**system**
+Usage: docker system COMMAND

+Commands:

+- df
+  - _Show docker disk usage._
+- events
+  - _Get real time events from the server._
+- info
+  _Display system-wide information._
+- prune
+  - _Remove unused data._

 ## Dockerfile